Rudd-O/ansible-samples/roles/mailserver/README.md

      any e-mail at this stage.
 4. It is pushed through `bogofilter-dovecot-deliver`:
-   * The program pipes the mail through the spam classifier (`bogofilter`), but only if it has never been piped through the classifier before.
+   * The program pipes the mail through the spam classifier (`bogofilter`),
-   * Then the program pipes the mail through to the Dovecot LDA.
+   * then the program pipes the mail through to the Dovecot LDA.
 5. Dovecot LDA runs the e-mail the following Sieve scripts:
    * `/var/lib/sieve/before.d/*.sieve`, which includes the spam classifier ruleset that places spam into the *SPAM* folder.